Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Experimental Results

 \subsection{Shared content}

-As mentioned in the methodology section, we are interested in malicious activity during the 2022 Russo-Ukrainian War.
-In order to shed light on the suspension mechanism, we identify the discussion topics and the toxicity of the user tweets that may also lead to the suspension of the user accounts.
-For this purpose, we analyze the posts of the suspended accounts towards topic clustering and text toxicity.

-To do this, we transform the posted text into numeric vectors (also known as embeddings) using the LaBSE (Language-agnostic BERT Sentence Embedding) model \cite{feng2020language}.
-For the clustering of similar text, we select a cosine similarity score to group very similar posts.
-In order to reduce the time and resource complexity of our computation we manage to reduce the embedding output of our model from 768 dimensions to only 20 via PCA dimensionality reduction.
-This methodology allows us to reduce dramatically the resource and time requirements for data processing and clustering, without sacrificing the final outcome.

-This pipeline produced $\num[group-separator={,}]{48486}$ clusters.
-In order to analyze the shared content we extract a sample of 10 tweets for each cluster and perform manual analysis over the largest clusters, as seen on tables \ref{tab:Sus_topics} and \ref{tab:examples_content}.

-According to our results, we identify that the most popular category of suspended content is correlated to 'Crypto', 'NFT', and 'giveaways'.
-We assume that content creators in order to trigger user attention, use trending topics and keywords like the ones regarding the Russo-Ukrainian War since during the first months of were trending topics on Twitter.
+In this chapter, we present the results, based on the experiments described in the previous section.
+Specifically, we identify that the most popular category of suspended content is correlated to \textit{'Crypto'},\textit{ 'NFT'}, and \textit{'giveaways'}.
+We assume that content creators in order to trigger user attention, take advantage of trending topics, and keywords referring to the Russo-Ukrainian War, especially during the first months of the war.

-Additionally, we identify similar content injection, where different users share identical content and in some cases, they mention different people.
-This kind of activity pattern is very similar to botnet activity where a particular group of accounts shares identical content at almost identical times.
-Besides similar content, we also identify large spam and advertisement campaigns where accounts maliciously use popular hashtags and trending topics to promote their products.
+Additionally, we identify similar content injection, where the users share identical content and mention celebrities (Table \ref{tab:examples_content}) to gain popularity.
+This kind of activity pattern is very similar to botnet activity where a particular group of accounts shares identical content at almost identical times and takes advantage of popular topics and users, as shown in similar studies \cite{shevtsov2022discovery}.
+Besides similar content, we also identify large spam and advertisement campaigns where accounts maliciously ride on the success of popular hashtags and trending topics to promote their products \cite{antonakaki2016exploiting}.